Please note: a valid prescription is required for all prescription medication.

 How to Order Livtencity Online

-Livtencity is the brand name for maribavir, an antiviral medicine.
-The Livtencity indication includes treatment of post-transplant CMV infection or disease that is refractory, with or without genotypic resistance, to other antiviral therapy in adults and certain pediatric patients who meet age and weight criteria in the official label.
+Livtencity is the brand name for maribavir.
+The labeled Livtencity indication includes treatment of post-transplant CMV infection or disease that is refractory, with or without genotypic resistance, to other antiviral therapy in adults and certain pediatric patients who meet the label’s age and weight criteria.
+Refractory means the infection has not responded well enough to prior antiviral treatment.

-Strength, Form, and Prescription Details to Match
+Strength, Form, and Directions to Match

-| Detail to Check | Why It Matters |
+| Detail to Match | Why It Matters |

 |---|---|